interledger/interledger-website/src/_stories/announcing-the-new-ILP-testnet-wallet.md

   </p>
   <img src="/uploads/testnet.png" width="100%" alt="rafiki.money"/>
   <p>
-  The Testnet wallet was built to make it easier and simpler to build on Interledger.
+  The ILP Testnet wallet was built to make it easier and simpler to build on Interledger.
 It provides a live environment for developers to test their solutions, auto-peer with other Rafiki instances, and build on their Interledger-enabled accounts.
 This is an exciting step forward in bringing the Interledger community together to create, innovate and implement open payment solutions that provide pathways to financial inclusion.
   </p>
   <p>
   In combination with <a href="https://rafiki.dev/">Rafiki</a>, the service designed for account providers to build up faster Interledger capabilities without needing to develop the protocol from scratch,  Testnet provides a much-needed test platform simulating the live Interledger network.
 It allows all Rafiki deployers to connect through a publicly available auto-peering platform, negating the need to build multiple connected Rafiki instances to test payments, with real currency.